 This kind of order is put in place to restrict you from taking certain actions and protect a person.
 The aim of this is to prevent you from causing further harm or anguish to the person who applied for it.
 Restraining orders may be applied in cases of domestic violence, stalking, harassment or causing unnecessary suffering or anguish.

 There are three different types of restraining order:

 - A misconduct restraining order

-The limitations and requirements of each injunction or order that is put in place depends on the issues the court intends to address.
+The limitations and requirements of each restraining order injunction that is put in place depend on the issues the court intends to address.
 This means that any actions that might constitute you breaching your restraining order will vary from case to case.

 Furthermore, relevant “breach of restraining order” sentencing guidelines will recommend different punishments depending on the nature of your original offence and the way in which you supposedly contravened the court’s demands.